 Scientific Foundations

 The development of place value systems was a major breakthrough in the history of mathematics.
-In a place value system, the value of a digit depends on its position in the numeral.
+But in a place value system, the value of a digit depends on its position in the numeral.
 The Hindu-Arabic numeral system, which uses base-10 place value, is the most widely used system today.
 Its efficiency and flexibility have made it indispensable for mathematics, science, and technology.

 Historical Context